azsk/AzTS-docs/Control coverage/Feature/KeyVault.md

 >
 >       or
 >
-> 2. Diagnostic setting meet the following conditions:
+> 2. Diagnostic settings meet the following conditions:
 > a.
 All diagnostic logs are not enabled.
 > b.
 None of the below setting is configured:
 > i.
 Log Analytics.